What is a single-family home?

 - More privacy: Since single-family homes usually sit on a parcel of private property and don’t share walls, you have a high level of privacy.
 Noise levels matter a lot less when there are no wall-sharing neighbors to hear you.

 - More space: Single-family homes tend to be bigger than multi-family dwellings.
-They also typically have more storage space, Ross adds.
-Many also have room for exterior storage space, such as a shed, garage or barn.
+They also typically have more storage space, including exterior storage space like a shed or garage.

-- More exterior options: Ross also says that single-family homes make it easier to personalize your landscaping.
-You can build on to or modify the structure more easily with this type of home, as well.
+- More exterior options: Single-family homes make it easier to personalize your landscaping.
+You can add to or modify the structure more easily with this type of home as well.

-- Higher prices: Single-family homes often cost more than other types of properties.
-This is especially true if you’re buying a home with a lot of land.
+- Higher prices: Single-family homes often cost more than other types of properties — especially if they’re set on a lot of land.

-- Less income potential: It’s hard to deny that multi-family homes have more income potential than single-family homes, notes California real estate agent Mike Kistner.
-For example, in many multi-family properties, the owner lives in one unit and rents out the other units, which brings in regular income to help cover the mortgage.
+- Less income potential: Single-family homes can’t really generate income for residents.
+In contrast, in many multi-family properties, the owner lives in one unit and rents out the other units, which brings in regular income to help cover the mortgage or other expenses.

 - More responsibility: Unless your single-family home is part of an HOA community that provides basic services, you’ll have to hire help to deal with maintenance and repairs — or do it all yourself.